Montefiores

 Now a nearby “suburb” of Wellington, Montefiores was once a private village and is actually older than Wellington.

-The Cobb & Co horses were spelled across the road in Teamster Park which is now a nice little picnic spot.
+The Cobb & Co horses were spelled across the road in Teamster Park, now a nice little picnic spot.

 The hotel still caters for travellers and locals and treasures its historic beginnings in 1842 when it was built with cypress pine longs and corrugated iron.

 It is said that the hotel was where the last known duel was fought in Australia.
-Apparently, two drunk end police magistrates decided that pistols in the pub were a better solution than a courtroom battle.
+Apparently, two drunken police magistrates decided that pistols in the pub were a better solution than a courtroom battle.

 The inn today…